wpendl99/.github/profile/javascript/typeConstruct.md

 // OUTPUT: true
 ```

-⚠ This is because in JavaScript uses [complex rules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#strict_equality_using) for defining equality that depend upon the conversion of a type to a boolean value.
-You will sometimes hear this referred to as [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) and truthy values.
-To remove this confusion JavaScript introduced the strict equality (===) and inequality (!==) operators.
+⚠ Unexpected results happen in JavaScript because it uses [complex rules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#strict_equality_using) for defining equality that depend upon the conversion of a type to a boolean value.
+You will sometimes hear this referred to as [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) and truthy evaluations.
+To remove this confusion, JavaScript introduced the strict equality (===) and inequality (!==) operators.
 The strict operators skip the type conversion when computing equality.
 This results in the following.

 ```js
 1 === '1';